 • Dustpan/vacuum cleaner

-1. DRILL A HOLE FOR THE LATCH
+STEP 1.
+DRILL A HOLE FOR THE LATCH

-• First of all you’ll need to fit the latch, the bottom of which is usually set about 1m up from the bottom of the door, in the middle of the side of the door; measure up and mark the position on the edge of the door.
+• First of all, you’ll need to fit the latch, the bottom of which is usually set about 1m up from the bottom of the door, in the middle of the side of the door; measure up and mark the position on the edge of the door.

 • Position the latch in the centre of the edge of the door at the right height and hold it in place while you use a pencil to draw around it to mark its position.